mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Furthermore, a protocol or an application can use distributed consensus for some functions, but still be centralized elsewhere -- either because those functions cannot be decentralized (most commonly, rendezvous and global naming; see {{necessary}}) or because the designer has chosen not to because of the associated costs and lost opportunities.

 Even when distributed consensus is used for all technical functions of a service, some coordination is still necessary -- whether that be through governance of the function itself, creation of shared implementations, or documentation of shared wire protocols.
-That represents centralization, just of a non-technical nature.
+That represents centralization, just of am indirect nature.
 For example, the Ethereum "merge" demonstrated that the blockchain could address environmental concerns, but only through coordinated community effort and governance. {{ETHEREUM}}

 These potential shortcomings do not rule out the use of distributed consensus technologies in every instance.
 They do, however, caution against uncritically relying upon these technologies to avoid or mitigate centralization.

+### Protocol-Imposed Governance {#multi}

+Lastly, protocol designers sometime attempt to mitigate beneficial centralization (see {{necessary}}) by incorporating a governance mechanism into the protocol's operation.

+Often, this is through the establishment of a multi-stakeholder body: an institution that includes representatives of the different kinds of parties that are affected by the system's operation ("stakeholders") in an attempt to make well-reasoned, legitimate, and authoritative decisions.

+The most widely studied example of this technique is the governance of the DNS name space, which as a “single source of truth” exhibits centralization.
+The associated risk is managed through administration by [the Internet Corporation for Assigned Names and Numbers (ICANN)](https://www.icann.org/resources/pages/governance/governance-en), a global multi-stakeholder body with representation from end users, governments, operators, and others.

+Another example is the governance of the Web's trust model, implemented by Web browsers as relying parties and Certificate Authorities as trust anchors.
+To promote the operational and security requirements necessary to provide the desired properties, the [CA/Browser Forum](https://cabforum.org) was established as an oversight body that involves both parties as stakeholders.

+One can also see the standardization of Internet protocols themselves as a governance mechanism.
+Because a specification controls implementation behavior, the standardization process can be seen as a single point of control.
+As a result, Internet standards bodies like the IETF allow open participation and contribution, make decisions in an open and accountable way, have a well-defined process for making (and when necessary, appealing) decisions, considering the views of different stakeholder groups {{?RFC8890}}.

+A major downside of this approach is that setup and ongoing operation of a governance bodies is not trivial.
+Additionally, their legitimacy cannot be assumed, and may be difficult to establish and maintain (see, e.g., {{MULTISTAKEHOLDER}}).
+This concern is especially relevant if the function being coordinated is broad, complex, and/or contentious.

 # What Should Internet Standards Do? {#considerations}